Skip to content

 Q. Yikes!
 Mass emails make me nervous.
 Do I have to use them?

 A. Not at all.
-There are “single send” message icons next to each student’s record.
-Planning and Enrollment sends a mass email just after processing, to let the applicant know that their application has been processed and they are now on a Waitlist.
-Schools should use the individual email to notify a parent that they have been offered a seat, removed from a list, etc.
+Automatic emails are sent to students as they permit situation changes, such as a seat offer, or removal.
+There are “single send” message icons next to each student’s record that you may use as well.
+Planning and Enrollment sends a mass email just after processing, to let the applicant know that their application has been processed and they are on a Waitlist.

 Q. How can I tell if email communication has taken place?

 A. In School Choice Workspace, do not go directly to your school.
-Under the section “Students”, select the filter that says “Processed”.
-Once the list of students appears, set the other filters to find a student.
+Go to Students, "All", and search for the student in the filters above the blue line.
 Click the folder on the right with the magnifying glass to see the correspondence.
 If there is no folder, there has been no correspondence with the family.

 The Permit Process and Skyward Questions: